 How to Evaluate a MLM Company

 The 12 areas covered below are what I consider the must haves.
-Of course, your opinion may differ than mine, and that’s perfectly fine.
-I want to go over each one of these 12 areas and give you some insights of what things you should look for in a network marketing company.
+Of course, your opinion may differ than mine and that’s perfectly fine.
+I want to cover each one of these 12 areas and give you some insights of what things you should look for in a network marketing company.
 Let’s get started.

 # 1: The Products

 The first thing to look for in a company is the products.
 Very few distributors will ever talk about this concept.
-Most people are so hyped up about getting rich quick and about making all this money that they forget to talk about the products.
-All they talk about is the opportunity.
+Most people are so hyped up about getting rich quick that they forget to evaluate the products.
 When you’re evaluating different companies, the product line is the most important thing as I see it.
 The products are the business.

 There are a few things you need to look for with the products.